-Standing in front of the giant spider art at the Guggenheim Bilbao museum I shivered.
-Gazing upward 9 meters to the Spanish sky, this mother spider looks as though she may have spun straight out of a science fiction movie.
+Standing in front of the giant spider art work at the Guggenheim Bilbao museum I shiver.
+Gazing upward 30 feet (9 meters) to the Spanish sky, this mother Guggenheim spider looks as though she may have spun straight out of a science fiction movie.
 At the famous museum in Bilbao, the big spider Guggenheim statue makes an eye catching, if not terrifying, greeter.

-Created by Louise Bourgeois, the metal spider sculpture goes by the name Maman.
-A tribute to her own mother, this giant spider art is one in a series of metal spiders around the world.
-Here’s hoping the mama spider convention stays away from your local town.
+Created by Louise Bourgeois, the metal spider sculpture Bilbao goes by the name Maman.
+A tribute to her own mother, this giant Maman spider art is one in a series of metal spiders around the world.
+Here’s hoping the Guggenheim Maman black widow spider convention stays away from your local town.

 Giant spider art for Mommy dearest?

 The intent of the Louise Bourgeois sculpture of the Bilbao museum spider is to honor the weaving of the artist’s Mom.
-Oh the Bilbao spider plot thickens.
-In the artist’s eyes the Maman spider Guggenheim Bilbao reflects maternity.
+Oh the Bilbao giant spider artwork plot thickens.
+In the eyes of Bourgeois, the Maman spider Guggenheim Bilbao reflects maternity.
 The title originates in the French word for Mother (similar to the English reference of Mommy.)

 If one is brave enough to walk under the giant spider art, a metal sac holds the mother of all spider’s eggs.
 The sac hangs perilously over art goers.
 Meanwhile the ominous metal legs create a cage like atmosphere for visitors.

 Bourgeois’s Spanish spider depicts a the fragile Bilbao spider statue balancing seemingly on precariously thin legs.
 Yet once within the cage the spider maman legs create one feels the powerful protection of the sac of eggs hanging high overhead.